Q. What is a PDF Sewing Pattern?

 Q. What are all the different types of files?

 A. Rain City's PDF Sewing Patterns includes detailed sewing instructions.
-Depending on your learning style you can either read the PDF version of the instruction or watch a video tutorial.
+Depending on your learning style you can either read the Instruction File or watch a video tutorial.

 Q. Where can I find the sewing videos?

 A. Each of Rain City's sewing tutorials can be found on each patterns listing page here as well as at Rain City's YouTube channel.

 Q. Does Rain City have an inclusive Facebook Group?

 A. Yes!
 To join Rain City's inclusive sewing support and community Facebook Group I ask that human rights be respected.
 They are not up for debate, ever.

 - In Rain City's sewing group: Black Lives Matter, science is real, no person is illegal, love is love, trans rights matter.
 While you may not agree with what Rain City stands for to be a member of this group you must be mindful to respect the beliefs of this group.

 - Join us in our Facebook sewing group!
 Share your creations, ask questions, be the first to know about tester calls and more!

 Q. What do I need to start using PDF Sewing Patterns at home?

 A. Rain City's patterns come with 4 different pattern piece files.
 You can choose which option is best for you.